 VFD has three main components: rectifier, filter, and inverter.
 The rectifier works like a diode, receiving the input AC voltage and converting it into DC voltage.
 Next, the filter uses a capacitor to clean the DC voltage and make it a smoother input power supply.
 Finally, the inverter uses transistors to convert the DC voltage and send a frequency in hertz to the motor.
 The frequency drives the motor to a specific RPM.
 We can set the ramp-up and ramp-down time as in a soft starter.

 We can see that VFD is essentially a soft starter with speed control.
 So how do we know which device our application needs?
 The difference between VFD and soft starters determines your choice, and in our decision, we should also consider other factors.
+This is especially relevant to the frequency inverter supplier who must be knowledgeable about various motor control equipment to provide expert advice to their customers.

 Speed control: If your application requires a large surge current but does not need speed control, then a soft starter is the best choice.
 If speed control is required, then VFD is necessary.

 Price: Price may be a deciding factor in many practical applications.
 Since the soft starter has fewer control functions, it is cheaper than VFD.
+This is particularly relevant for the VFD manufacturer who must cater to diverse market segments with unique budgetary constraints.

 Size: Finally, if the size of our equipment is a determining factor, the soft starter is usually smaller than most VFDs.